LAYAIraq/frontend-docs/docs/plugins/organization/button-navigation/button-navigation-edit.md

 ButtonNavigationEdit
 ===============
-This component is edit Button Navigation content block
+This component is to edit Button Navigation content block

 ## Structure